Rang (1993 film)

 Talat Jani, in addition to directing, provided the film's story, on which Rumi Jaffrey based his screenplay, while Sagar Sarhadi was credited for the dialogues.
-Laxminarayan Kabir Lal handled the cinematography while Deepak Y. Wirkud and Vilas Ranade jointly edited the film.
+Laxminarayan and Kabir Lal handled the cinematography while Deepak Y. Wirkud and Vilas Ranade jointly edited the film.
 Nadeem–Shravan composed the film's music, with lyrics penned by Sameer and Surinder Sathi.

 Upon its release, Rang emerged a critical and commercial success.
 It grossed ₹3.44 crore worldwide.
 Divya Bharti died before the film was released; it was dedicated to her memory.
 It also marked the last screen appearance of Amrita Singh, before her temporary hiatus from acting.